sourcegraph/scip/docs/CLI.md

    can be use for inspecting the output of an index in a visual way.
 Occurrences are marked with caret signs (^) and symbol information.

+   For testing a SCIP indexer, you can either use this subcommand along with 'git diff' or equivalent, or you can use the dedicated 'test' subcommand for more targeted checks.

 OPTIONS:
    --from value            Path to SCIP index file (default: "index.scip")